Grimmel/SpatialVirtualSpecies/README.md

 # EndOSim

 EndOSim is a tool for simulating virtual species occurrence maps for use in species distribution modelling experiments.
+Often, these types of experiments use simulated species distributions that are obtained by defining a habitat suitabilty map with values ranging between zero and one, interpreted as a probability of occurrence.
+Bernoulli trials are applied to each cell in the map to determine if the cell is occupied or not.

+The limitation of this is that it does not incorporate spatially explicit processes that can influence species distribution characteristics in the real world.
+This tool gives users a simple way of incorporating movement, neighbourhood effects and species interactions to create more realistic virtual species distributions.

 ## Setting up a simulation